If you have M.E., the following might help you practically:

 Tel: 020 7467 8478

 DR. RAYMOND PERRIN (private treatment).
 Dr. Perrin has developed a technique for M.E. sufferers call The Perrin Technique.
 It is an osteopathic approach, which may include some massage, to help drain toxins from the body.
-(If you're interested in this treatment, do inquire about possible pressure on your muscles if you're sensitive to touch.)
+N.B.: Not all M.E. sufferers can tolerate massage.
+Whilst it can alleviate pain in some sufferers, we've also had reports of massage worsening pain.

 Dr. Raymond Perrin